Jubatian/rrpge-spec/specs/userlib/dlist.rst

 us_dlist_setptr function to initialize pointers to walk them, so the definition of this function applies to all.

+Note that these functions do not support display lists crossing PRAM page boundaries (where their processing would wrap around to the beginning of the same bank).

 0xE034: Set up PRAM pointers for list walking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^